Table of Contents

 - The pre-conscious: memories and knowledge that can actively be transferred into the conscious at any time.

-- The unconscious: the conscious has no access to this part and maintains a resistance to its contents: repressed traumas, suppressed desires.
+- The unconscious: the conscious has no access to this part and maintains a resistance to its contents: repressed traumas, suppressed desires, etc.

 Structure of the human psyche

 According to Freud, the human psyche is divided into 3 parts: id, ego, and superego.
 The complex interaction between these 3 qualities is called the psychodynamic.

 Id: The id has a physiological origin and exists from birth.
-It provides the energy for the fundamental immediate satisfaction of needs according to the ‘pleasure principle’: food, water, excretion, warmth, attention, and sexuality.
-The main drivers are Eros—the life integrating force, especially libido, and Thanatos—the death wish.
+It provides the energy for the immediate satisfaction of needs according to the ‘pleasure principle’: food, water, excretion, warmth, attention, and sexuality.
+The main drivers are Eros—the life-integrating force, especially libido, and Thanatos—the death wish.
 These drivers or instinctual demands are called the primary process.